brunnels/talos-cluster/README.md

 > [!IMPORTANT]
 > This will only work after you have switched over certificates to the Let's Encrypt Production servers.

-1. Obtain the webhook path
+1. Obtain the webhook path:

     📍 _Hook id and path should look like `/hook/12ebd1e363c641dc3c2e430ecf3cee2b3c7a5ac9e1234506f6f5f3ce1230e123`_